ZenVPN Review 2025: Overpriced and Underperforming

 Our experience

 Once we downloaded it and set it up, we were surprised to see very little functionality in the app.
-We could choose from the available servers and add team tunnels.
+We could choose from the available servers and connect to the virtual private network (VPN).

 The first thing we noticed was that the site didn’t advertise the number of server locations that we saw in the dashboard.
 When we logged in to our dashboard via our browser, we saw there were more server options available.